13 Mother’s Day Gift Box & Basket Ideas That Beat a Basic Paper Bag Any Day

 Price: $40-$65

-Celebrate hometown pride by filling a basket with locally made products – handmade soap, candles, preserves, coffee, and a local artisan craft.
+Celebrate hometown pride by filling your container with locally made products — handmade soap, candles, preserves, coffee, and a local artisan craft.
 It’s a great way to support small businesses and spoil Mom at the same time.

 Hit up your local farmers market or artisan shops and explain what you’re building.
 Most small vendors will help you pick the perfect items and might even offer a bundle deal.
 The thoughtfulness of supporting local makers adds an extra layer of meaning she’ll appreciate.